aws-samples/amazon-mq-workshop/labs/lab-9.md

 ## Scenario 3 : High Availability

-The following block uses the two settings we discussed above.
+The following block uses the two settings we discussed above (shown here for your reference).
 This was already added to the CloudFormation script.

 ```
   <transportConnectors>